 What is a Timber Frame Home?

-A timber frame home or structure uses a framing style that consists of large posts and beams joined together with pegs or other aesthetically pleasing joinery materials.
+A timber frame home or structure uses a framing style that consists of large timbers connected by mortise and tenon joinery secured with wooden pegs.
 Timber framing is one of the most durable framing techniques out there and can last for hundreds of years.

 One of the most significant benefits of pursuing a timber-frame construction is load-bearing walls cutting through the house are unneeded.
 Due to the core strength of the beams, open floor plans are an option.
 The structural integrity provides you with the freedom to make your dining room, kitchen, living room, or any room for that manner the size you wish (large or small).